Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Advertisement

 While pure water is neutral, neither acidic nor basic, the fluid produced in food can vary along the scale.
-Any food may measure acidic but may produce an alkaline reaction in your body.
+Any food may measure as acidic but may produce an alkaline reaction in your body.
 So if you're seeking a lower acid diet, you want to look for alkaline-producing foods.

 The human body produces fluids that also vary along the pH scale, according to October 2011 research in the Journal of Environmental and Public Health.
 Bile, for example, is typically 7.6 to 8.8 along the pH scale, so it's neutral to slightly alkaline.
 Your skin is slightly acidic, between 4 and 6.5.
 Urine ranges from 4.6 to 8, depending on what you eat, while gastric fluid, which breaks down protein, is 1.35 to 3.5, which means it's pretty acidic.